jrhea/inception/readme.md

-## Hyperlink Host
+## Inception Host

-URL params are used to interface with Hyperlink Host.
+URL params are used to interface with Inception Host.

 ### API